 Yes, camping is permitted along Ptarmigan Ridge.
 Popular camping spots include Goat Lake and the plateau above it.
 Ensure you are at least a mile past the junction with the Chain Lakes Trail for camping.

-You can also camp at Camp Kiser which is just below the last push to the pinnacle of Ptarmigan Ridge.
+You can also camp at Camp Kiser, which is just below the last push to the pinnacle of Ptarmigan Ridge.
+This area has excellent backpacking routes.

-Are there any seasonal restrictions or closures of Ptarmigan Ridge?
+Are there any season restrictions or closures of Ptarmigan Ridge?

 Snowshoeing Ptarmigan Ridge is NOT recommended.